hyperspy/hyperspy/doc/user_guide/install.rst

 When installing HyperSpy using Python installers or from source the Python programming language and the following libraries must be installed in the
 system: numpy, scipy, matplotlib (>= 1.2), ipython, natsort, traits and traitsui.
-For full functionality it is recommended to also install h5py and scikit-learn.
+For full functionality it is recommended to also install h5py, scikit-learn and ipywidgets.
 In addition, since version 0.7.2 the lowess filter requires statsmodels.
 In Windows HyperSpy uses the Ipython's QtConsole and therefore Qt and PyQt or PySide are also required.

 In Debian/Ubuntu you can install the libraries as follows: